-The Jetavanarama Dagoba is a vast Buddhist shrine – once the third tallest monument in the world – in Anuradhapura in Sri Lanka believed to hold part of a sash worn by Buddha.
+The Jetavanarama Dagoba is a vast Buddhist shrine, and at the time of building was the third tallest monument in the world.
+The stupa is located in the ancient city of Anuradhapura in Sri Lanka and is believed to hold part of a sash worn by Buddha.

-With its huge dome and reddish-copper hue – accounted for by the millions of burnt bricks used to build it – Jetavanarama Dagoba is an incredible structure.
-Its construction was begun in the third century AD by King Mahasena.
+With its huge dome and reddish-copper hue – accounted for by the millions of burnt bricks used to build it – Jetavanarama Dagoba remains an incredible structure.

 The Jetavanarama Dagoba history